 What if I've lost or damaged a book?

-If you've lost or damaged a library book, please call us at 526-2531.
+If you've lost or damaged a library book, please call us at 526-2531 and we can arrange to replace the book.
 We will attempt to contact you to remind you of overdue books via phone, email, and the postal service.
 We will send an invoice for lost books if we don't hear back from you after books are overdue for one month.

 How much are late fees?